Free Buy-to-Let Rental Yield Calculator: Instant results

 You can also calculate your Net Rental Income, which is the same calculation, but you also take out your annual buy-to-let running costs.

-(note: Your property value could also including all your purchase costs like, purchase price, stamp duty, home survey fees and conveyancing fees).
+(note: Your property value could also include all your purchase costs, like the purchase price, stamp duty, home survey fees and conveyancing fees).

 Rental yield is the key metric used to measure a buy-to-let property's financial performance and is one of the key things investors look for on their property investment checklist when reviewing any new opportunity.